Revised 1-19-2009 NOTE: This is

 There are two sets that are probably more than most of you will want to invest

-in, or need, but they are The Theological Dictionary of the Old Testament
+in, or need, but they are the Theological

 What I would recommend that you actually buy however are: